 - (a) This course introduces a range of more specialized topics related to the broad domain of campaign design and the conduct of joint and combined operations at the operational level for domestic and expeditionary operations.
-These topics (such as but not limited to: irregular warfare, targeting, and the cyber domain) will provide further depth to an appreciation of joint and combined operations.
-Assessment will be through participation in online threaded discussions. - (b) Prerequisites: CF520 (Planning at the Operational Level), and CF545 (Component Capabilities). - b.
+These topics (such as but not limited to: irregular warfare, targeting, and the cyber domain) will provide further depth to an appreciation of joint and combined operations. - (b) Prerequisites: CF520 (Planning at the Operational Level), and CF545 (Component Capabilities). - b.
+Defence and Security Studies (DSS).
+Additional studies of geopolitical factors for those students most likely to work as staff supporting senior leaders who are working at the Pol-Mil interface, or who require assessments of regional defence and security issues.
 The Defence and Security Studies (DSS) stream comprises two courses: